YeqingHuang/yeqinghuang.github.io/README.md

 ## My Personal Website

 This is one of my projects for the course _CS5610 Web Development_ at Northeastern University.
-You can find the [demo here](https://yeqinghuang.github.io/).

 ### Resoures